econoalchemist/COLDCARD-MiddleGround/README.md

 After applying the changes, you can now navigate through your watch-only wallet in Sparrow Wallet.
 On the left-hand side of the Sparrow Wallet interface there are six tabs.
 The `Transactions` tab is where you can see information related to the transactions in this watch-only wallet.
 The `Send` tab is where you can create the PSBTs to then export for signing by the ColdCard.
 The `Receive` tab is where you can generate receive address for your ColdCard without having to plug in your ColdCard and log into it.
 The `Addresses` tab shows several deposit and change addresses as well as any balances.
 The `UTXOs` tab shows any unspent transaction outputs and a small graph charting the history.
 Finally, the `Settings` tab is where you can detailed information about the watch-only wallet such as the master fingerprint, derivation path, & xpub.

 Now you can click on the `Receive` tab on the left-hand side of the Sparrow Wallet interface.
 Then you will be presented with a bitcoin receiving address, a QR code, and some additional details.
 You can scan this QR code with your mobile Bitcoin wallet, for example, and deposit some bitcoin to your ColdCard.
-You should see the transaction show up in Sparrow Wallet after a moment.
+You should see the transaction show up in Sparrow Wallet after a moment along with a pop-up notification.
+Also, in BitcoinCore, the transactions should show up there as well.
 The transaction will remain in a pending status until it receives some blockchain confirmations.
 In the mean-time, you can click on the `Transactions` tab and review further details about your transaction.
 You can also copy/paste your transaction ID in [mempool.space](https://mempool.space/) to watch for your first confirmation, or use whatever your preferred block explorer is.
 [Tor Browser](https://www.torproject.org/download/) is a privacy-focused browser.

 <p align="center">
   <img width="950" height="405" src="Assets/Sparrow28.png">